tkareine/hackers-tiny-slide-deck/README.md

-By default, loading `htsd.min.js` with the `<script>` tag automatically installs the `<div>` tags for wrapping content into slides and navigation keyboard shortcuts.
+By default, loading `htsd.min.js` with the `<script>` tag automatically installs the `<div>` tags for wrapping content into slides and navigation shortcuts.
 If you want to install them manually, use `data-manual` attribute in the `<script>` tag.
 For example:

 ``` html